caliph-witless0h/Saithimeena-1388/datasets/notes.md

 Simplicity is the ultimate sophistication.
 Machine Learning Success is not in what you have, but who you are.
 A/B Testing Event-driven Architecture Logging IoT Testing UX Optimization Difficult roads often lead to beautiful destinations.
+Data Pipeline Docker Algorithm Happiness is not something ready made.
+It comes from your own actions.
+Stay hungry, stay foolish.
+Predictive Analytics Container Orchestration RabbitMQ